-Trump’s Planned US Israeli Embassy Move To Jerusalem Met With International Protest
+Trump’s Planned U.S. Israeli Embassy Move To Jerusalem Met With International Protest

 During his campaign for the presidency of the United States, then Republican candidate Donald Trump promised that, if elected, he would move the U.S. embassy in Israel from its current location in Tel Aviv to the actual Israeli capital city.
 More recently and since he won the election, Trump has gone about making the transition from the Obama administration to that of his own, and his incoming administration has been telling American allies that plans for the move were going ahead as promised.
-There are several parties welcoming the move, like Israel’s U.S. ambassador, Ron Dermer, has said that the move would be a step toward peace in the region.
+There are several parties welcoming the move, like Israel’s U.S. ambassador, Ron Dermer, who has said that the move would be a step toward peace in the region.
 But the international community has responded with a veritable outcry against the move to Jerusalem, pointing out that such a move would bring everything but peace.

 CNN reported this week that the incoming administration of Donald Trump continues to tell allies that the Israeli embassy of the United States, which is in Tel Aviv, will be moved to Jerusalem in short order once Trump is inaugurated.
 Trump told pro-Israel lobby group American Israel Public Affairs Committee back in March that he wanted to “move the American embassy to the eternal capital of the Jewish people, Jerusalem,” and followed up during a television interview, saying that the move would happen “fairly quickly.”